Get Free Solar Panel Quotes

 A typical solar thermal system costs £4,000

 Solar thermal panels are a renewable way to save money on your energy bills, as it can supply half of your water-heating needs.
-You can also compare solar thermal and solar PV prices on our solar panel cost page.
+Solar water heaters can help cut carbon and save money.

 Below is everything you need to know about going thermal, from how the panels work to how much return on your investment you’ll receive.